-That was Brett Bolton, who is a Special Counsel in the Litigation and Dispute Resolution Team at HopgoodGanim.
-Now listeners if you have a question for Brett you can send them through either using the panel on your screen or otherwise via email to firstname.lastname@example.org.
+That was Hayden Delaney, Partner at HopgoodGanim.
+Listeners if you have any questions for Hayden you can send them through either using the panel on your screen or by sending an email to firstname.lastname@example.org.